pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 The more performant the individual components were, the more the inherent bottlenecks in the overall system would stand out.
 In time I added the ability to shard a trie into mutable sub-tries, each of which would be independently updated in parallel.

+### <a name="des"></a>Summary of the Design

+* Pauseless: the mutator shouldn't be blocked by the GC thread ever, by writing reference count adjustments to a journal - a buffer - rather than being stopped for stack scanning periodically.
+* Generational: new objects are kept track of separately from old objects.
+The advantage is that the entire heap shouldn't be traced on every collection, rather just the new object pool can be traced often and the entire heap traced infrequently.
+This is a performance optimization.
+* Parallel mark and sweep: examining each object in the heap for what other objects it points to can be done by multiple threads; freeing unreferenced objects can be done by multiple threads.